mitmedialab/SAR-opal-base/README.md

 - import the generated TouchScript.unitypackage file in the Unity editor

-Note that the MainCamera and the Moveables Camera in the Unity scene each need a CameraLayer2D component attached.
+Note that the MainCamera and the Moveables Camera in the Unity scene each need a StandardLayer component attached, with the "2D" box checked and the others boxes unchecked.
 The camera layer is used to "see" which objects in the scene can be touched - see [Layers] (https://github.com/TouchScript/TouchScript/wiki/Layers "TouchScript Layers").
-If you don't have a camera layer of some kind attached to the MainCamera, TouchScript will automatically add one, but the default is a CameraLayer that handles 3D objects and 3D colliders.
-Since Opal is a 2D game, we need to use the CameraLayer2D, which is for 2D objects and 2D colliders.
+If you don't have a camera layer attached to the MainCamera, TouchScript will automatically add one.
+Previously, the default was a CameraLayer that handles 3D objects and 3D colliders.
+Since Opal is a 2D game, we need to use the a layer that handles 2D objects and 2D colliders -- double check which boxes are checked on the StandardLayer component!
 (Emphasizing this extra because it can cause needless headache.)

-The TouchScript game object should have a Touch Manager component attached, which will list the different camera layers in the scene.
+You will also need a Touch Manager object, which is available as a Prefab from TouchScript.
+It'll list the different camera layers in the scene and in what order they will be processed.

+Then, each object that needs to handle touch events will need appropriate TapGesture, PressGesture, TransformGesture, etc components attached.
+The Transformer component is used with the TransformGesture to enable drag actions.

 ### LeanTween